equinor/radix-public-site/public-site/site/docs/topic-concepts/index.md

 Components can further be configured independently on each environment.
 Besides [environment variables](#environment-variable) and [secrets](#secret), a component can have different resource usage and monitoring settings.

+## Job

+A [job](../../guides/configure-jobs/) represents an on-demand and short lived container/process, running within an [environment](#environment), that performs a set of tasks and exits when it is done.
+Jobs are defined in the [`radixconfig.yaml`](../reference-radix-config/#jobs) file.
+They share the same configuration as a component with a few exceptions; a job does not have publicPort, ingressConfiguration, replicas, horizontalScaling and alwaysPullImageOnDeploy.
+A job has two extra configuration options; [`schedulerPort`](../../guides/configure-jobs#schedulerport) (required), which is the port the job-scheduler will listen to, and [`payload`](../../guides/configure-jobs#payload) (optional), which is a directory in the container where the payload, sent via the job-scheduler, is mounted.

+Radix creates a [job-scheduler](../../guides/configure-jobs#job-scheduler) service for each job defined in radixconfig.yaml.
+The job-scheduler is a web API that you use to create, delete and monitor containers from the Docker image built or defined for the job.
+HTTP requests to the job-scheduler can only be sent by components running in the same application and environment.

+When creating a new job, a payload with arbitrary arguments can be specified in the body of the HTTP request to the job-scheduler.
+The payload is a string and can therefore contain any type of data (text, json, binary) as long as you encode it as a string, e.g. base64, when sending the request to the job-scheduler, and decode it when reading it from the file in the container where the payload is mounted.

+Multiple job containers can run simultaneously.
+Each container is assigned a unique name that can be used to monitor the state of the job through the job-scheduler API.
+This name is also the internal DNS name that you can use to communicate with a specific job if it exposes any ports, e.g. a custom metrics HTTP endpoint.

 ## Replica